Tenchi2xh/CRT/doc/thesis.md

 # Language

-So far, we can compose and render scenes directly by writing them in Java, instantiating `Scene` and `Entity` objects.
+So far, we can compose and render scenes directly by writing them in Java by instantiating `Scene` and `Entity` objects.
 But for the user to be able to *compose* his own scenes inside a design environment, we need to define a language: the **CRT scripting language**.

 The CRT scripting language follows an *imperative* paradigm and aims to be simple yet permissive enough to enable creativity.